 1.1.1 A documented open source policy.

-1.1.2 A documented procedure that makes software staff aware of the existence of the open source policy (e.g., via training, internal wiki, or other practical communication method).
+1.1.2 A documented procedure that makes program participants aware of the existence of the open source policy (e.g., via training, internal wiki, or other practical communication method).

 Rationale:

-To ensure steps are taken to create, record and make software staff aware of the existence of an open source policy.
+To ensure steps are taken to create, record and make program participants aware of the existence of an open source policy.
 Although no requirements are provided here on what should be included in the policy, other sections may impose requirements on the policy.

 Competence